MercersKitchen/Music-Player-github.io/Processing-Java Lessons/Structured/Static Programs/DIVs Abstracting/ReadMe.txt

 ---

-One formulae for Procedure to send parameters to .. design of parameters helps to understand how formula works
+Procedural: drawing shapes from left corner or right corner
+- Using one formula to feed parameters into
+- Taking paperfolding fractions as parameters (abstract variable population)

+Note: what is the cost of using parameters

 Ideas
 Further Abstraction, procedure: drawing same shape backwards